adhipras/ansible-cis-benchmark-centos-7/README.md

 ## Disclaimer

-There are some sections I didn't include because I think it would be better to be handled manually, such as disk partition.
+There are some sections I skipped because I thought it would be better to be handled manually, for example: disk partitioning.